fkarimzadeh6/CX4240_project/README.md

 ![image](https://github.com/fkarimzadeh6/CX4240_project/blob/Nael/pics/pie.png)

 ## Perceptron Algorithm
 The Perceptron learning algorithm is a linear classifer that assigns weights to features of a sample to generate a hyperplane.
 The plane  is then updated based on any wrong classifications.
 This continues until the weights converge to an optimum solution (the average loss changes by less than a tolerance between successive iterations).
-The perceptron algorithm is guaranteed to converge, provided the dataset is linearly separable.
+The perceptron algorithm is guaranteed to converge, provided the dataset is linearly separable[1].

 <p align="center">
   <img width="500" height="320" src="https://github.com/fkarimzadeh6/CX4240_project/blob/Nael/pics/Capture.PNG">